kenjennings/Atari-1nvader/README.md

 **PLAYTESTERS ON PARADE**

-- *VINYLLA* -- The first victim evaluating the running XEX before there was a coherent game.
+- *VINYLLA* -- The first victim evaluating the barely running XEX before there was a coherent game.

 - *PHILSAN* -- Suggested improving the color management to make PAL colors more consistent with NTSC.